mailsac/mailsac-examples/about/introduction.rst

 Introduction
 ============

-With Mailsac, it's super easy to interact with email via API, Webhooks and WebSockets.
+With Mailsac, it is easy to interact with email via REST API, Webhooks and WebSockets.
 You can reserve and release email addresses, check messages, download attachments, and route mail.

-.. tip:: All API endpoints can be found in the `API Specification <https://mailsac.com/docs/api/>`_
+.. tip:: All REST API endpoints can be found in the `API Specification <https://mailsac.com/docs/api/>`_

 --------------------------------------------

-cURL API Example
+cURL REST API Example
 ----------------

 You can use cURL to fetch emails from a fake inbox at user1@mailsac.com